Charlie Wilson (Texas politician): "Good Time Charlie"

 During one of his foreign excursions, Wilson was transported to a hospital in Germany where doctors told Wilson his heart was failing due to his excessive drinking.
 Wilson sought a second and third opinion at hospitals in Bethesda and Houston and the German doctors' conclusions were confirmed: Wilson had to stop drinking.
 After these diagnoses, Wilson quit drinking hard liquor but continued to drink wine for several years.
+Overcoming his struggle with alcoholism, Wilson finally quit drinking after marrying Barbara Alberstadt, a former ballerina, in 1999.
 His excessive drinking and associated heart problems forced Wilson to have a heart transplant in September 2007.
-Overcoming his struggle with alcoholism, Wilson finally quit drinking after marrying Barbara Alberstadt, a former ballerina, in 1999.

-In addition to alcohol abuse, Wilson allegedly used illegal drugs.
+In addition to alcohol use, Wilson allegedly used illegal drugs.
 In 1980, Wilson was accused of using cocaine at Caesars Palace in Las Vegas, but an investigation by Justice Department attorney Rudy Giuliani was dropped due to lack of evidence.
 Liz Wickersham told investigators that she saw Wilson use cocaine only once in the Cayman Islands, but this was outside United States jurisdiction.
 In "The Charlie Wilson Real Story", Wilson reveals he traveled to Las Vegas in the summer of 1980, and recalls an experience with two strippers in a hot tub.

 The girls had cocaine, and the music was loud.
 It was total happiness.
 And both of them had ten long, red fingernails with an endless supply of beautiful white powder ...
 The feds spent a million bucks trying to figure out whether, when those fingernails passed under my nose, did I inhale or exhale, and I ain't telling.